dokan-dev/dokany/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/4tpt4v8btyahh3le/branch/master?svg=true)](https://ci.appveyor.com/project/Maxhy/dokany/branch/master)

 ## What is Dokan
-When you want to create a new file system on Windows, for example to improve FAT or NTFS, you need to develop a file system driver.
+When you want to create a new file system on Windows, other than FAT or NTFS, you need to develop a file system driver.
 Developing a device driver that works in kernel mode on windows is extremely technical.
-By using Dokan, you can create your own file systems very easily without writing device driver.
-Dokan is similar to FUSE(Linux user mode file system) but works on Windows.
+By using Dokan, you can create your own file systems very easily without writing device drivers.
+Dokan is similar to FUSE (Linux file system in user space) but works on Windows.

 ## What is Dokany
 *Dokany is a fork of Dokan 0.6.0 with bug fixes, clean change history and updated to build with latest tools.*